-- 24.5.
-If a member of staff becomes aware of an incident involving youth produced sexual imagery they should follow the child protection procedures and refer to the DSL as soon as possible.
-The member of staff should confiscate the device involved and set it to flight mode or, if this is not possible, turn it off.
-Staff should not view, copy or print the youth produced sexual imagery. - 24.6.
-The DSL should hold an initial review meeting with appropriate school staff and subsequent interviews with the children involved (if appropriate).
-Parents should be informed at an early stage and involved in the process unless there is reason to believe that involving parents would put the child at risk of harm.
-At any point in the process if there is concern a young person has been harmed or is at risk of harm a referral should be made to Gateway / Hub or the Police as appropriate. - 24.7.
-Immediate referral at the initial review stage should be made to Gateway / Hub /Police if; - 24.7.1.
-The incident involves an adult; - 24.7.2.
-There is good reason to believe that a young person has been coerced, blackmailed or groomed or if there are concerns about their capacity to consent (for example, owing to special education needs); - 24.7.3.
-What you know about the imagery suggests the content depicts sexual acts which are unusual for the child's development stage or are violent; - 24.7.4.
-The imagery involves sexual acts; - 24.7.5.
-The imagery involves anyone aged 12 or under; - 24.7.6.
-There is reason to believe a child is at immediate risk of harm owing to the sharing of the imagery, for example the child is presenting as suicidal or self-harming. - 24.8.
-If none of the above apply then the DSL will use their professional judgement to assess the risk to pupils involved and may decide, with input from the Headteacher, to respond to the incident without escalation to Gateway / Hub or the police. - 24.9.
-In applying judgement the DSL will consider if; - 24.9.1. there is a significant age difference between the sender/receiver; - 24.9.2. there is any coercion or encouragement beyond the sender/receiver; - 24.9.3. the imagery was shared and received with the knowledge of the child in the imagery; - 24.9.4. the child is more vulnerable than usual i.e. at risk; - 24.9.5. there is a significant impact on the children involved; - 24.9.6. the image is of a severe or extreme nature; - 24.9.7. the child involved understands consent; - 24.9.8. the situation is isolated or if the image been more widely distributed; - 24.9.9. there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances; - 24.9.10. the children have been involved in incidents relating to youth produced imagery before. - 24.10.
+- 27.9.
+In applying judgement the DSL will consider if: - 27.9.1. there is a significant age difference between the sender/receiver; - 27.9.2. there is any coercion or encouragement beyond the sender/receiver; - 27.9.3. the imagery was shared and received with the knowledge of the child in the imagery; - 27.9.4. the child is more vulnerable than usual i.e. at risk; - 27.9.5. there is a significant impact on the children involved; - 27.9.6. the image is of a severe or extreme nature; - 27.9.7. the child involved understands consent; - 27.9.8. the situation is isolated or if the image been more widely distributed; - 27.9.9. there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances; - 27.9.10. the children have been involved in incidents relating to youth produced imagery before. - 27.10.
 If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or MASH.
-Otherwise, the situation will be managed within the school. - 24.11.
-The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.
+Otherwise, the situation will be managed within the school. - 27.11.
+The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures. - 27.12.
+Upskirting.
+'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is now a criminal offence and will be treated as such by all staff at XXX school.
+Any report of upskirting will be taken seriously and dealt with using the same processes as those described around dealing with peer on peer abuse.